Dance/Movement Therapy, MS, Low Residency Program

 THE PROGRAM’S STRUCTURE

-Both the MPS in Art Therapy and Creativity Development and MS in Dance/Movement Therapy masters are 60-credit programs providing a synthesis of creative, aesthetic, and psychotherapeutic theory.
+Both the MPS in Art Therapy and Creativity Development and MS in Dance/Movement Therapy Master's are 60-credit programs providing a synthesis of creative, aesthetic, and psychotherapeutic theory.
 Courses offer a thorough theoretical framework that is translated into personal and practical application through an experiential process.
 Artwork and/or movement is done in every course and is used to learn therapeutic skills.
 Students focus on a wide variety of populations and are required to work with a different population for each of the two years of fieldwork/internship/practicum.
 Both programs are for students who want a broad body of skills, balanced with a strong theoretical framework.

 Low-Residency Format

-Students complete reading assignments before classes and then complete their papers after classes are over, giving them a chance to integrate class experience with readings and fieldwork/practicum/internship experience.
+The cycle of classes is as follows: in March, the students take two, 3 credit classes over 9 days; in June they take two, 3 credit classes over 9 days of classes with a weekend break followed by three weeks of classes which run Monday–Friday.
+Students generally complete reading assignments before classes and then complete their papers after classes are over, giving them a chance to integrate class experience with readings and fieldwork/practicum/internship experience.
 Two years of fieldwork/internship (dance/movement therapy) or practicum (art therapy) are done from September through May following the first and second year of summer classes.
-Supervision is completed through weekly online contact, as well as an active online forum that keep low-residency students consistently in touch with Pratt faculty and one another.
+Supervision is completed through weekly online contact, as well as an active online forum that keeps low residency students consistently in touch with Pratt faculty and one another.
+Housing is available on campus.
+The low residency format is offered to both art and dance/movement therapy students.
+The low residency program is not considered full-time.
+Therefore, international students will be ineligible for F–1 visas.

 Semester 1 | Credits | |